SowjanyaKrishna/Smart-Farming-using-HVAC-and-IoT/README.md

 # IndoorFarming_IoT
-Smart farming has taken a leap from traditional farming as it brings reliability and predictability at our  ngertips.
+Smart farming has taken a leap from traditional farming as it brings reliability and predictability at our fingertips.
 Automation and cloud software systems are tools for smart farming.
 Smart farming emphasises on acquiring data collected by sensors and make productive use of it.
 Smart farming employs hardware (IoT) and software (SaaS) to